 Step 1 - The Lie

-You need to make sure you can make a clean strike of the ball without any grass in the way.
-The best place to practice these shots is on the fairway or in a practice bunker 40-60 yards from the green.
+You need to make sure you can make a clean strike on the ball without a lot of grass in the way.
+The best place to practice these shots is on the fairway, the fringe of the green, or in a practice bunker where you will be forced to make good contact.

-The softer the ball outer the more spin you'll get, this is because it generates more friction in the shot.
-Here I'd recommend playing with an Titleist Pro V1 (This is the ball used by Jordan Speith, Justin Thomas and Ricky Folwer plus quite a few others).
-Just remember if you're practicing at the range with range balls you'll get less backspin than out on the course, hence the recommendation to take your own balls to a practice bunker.
-As you can see from the data below from GolfWRX (Source here) the Pro V1 has a considerably greater spin rate than other balls –
+The softer the ball's cover, the more spin you'll get, because it generates more friction between the club and the ball during the shot.
+If spin is your main objective, I'd recommend playing with a Titleist Pro V1 (this is the ball used by Jordan Speith, Justin Thomas and Ricky Fowler plus quite a few others).
+Just remember if you're practicing at the range with range balls you'll get less backspin than you do with the ball you play on the course.
+So we would even recommend buying some used golf balls of the same brand you play, and using them just for practice.
+It's important to know how the ball you play on the course reacts, and different balls will absolutely have differing results.
+As you can see from the data below from GolfWRX (Source here) the Pro V1 has a considerably greater spin rate than other balls.

-- Keep the ball perfectly in the middle of your legs
+- Play the ball perfectly in the middle of your stance

-- Put 60-70% of your weight on your back foot – This will create a steeper angle of your swing making you come down on a better line to generate the spin - this is essential!
+- Put 60-70% of your weight on your back foot - this will create a steeper angle of attack, with a downward strike, which is absolutely imperative for good contact and maximum spin - this is essential!

-- The roll of the green will impact the amount of spin you get, its a lot harder to get it to bite on a downslope away from you.
+- The slope of the green will impact the amount of spin you get, it's a lot harder to get it to bite on a downslope away from you

-- The more open the face the more spin you should get.
+- The more you open the face at address the more spin you should get.
 My top tip is to open the face more the closer you are to the green.
-If I'm in a greenside bunker then I'll have the face really wide in order to get some real bite on the ball.
+If I'm in a green-side bunker I'll have the face really open in order to get some real bite on the ball.

 This is where you can really start to get some backspin going on your shots.
-Any time you are in and around the green then the pitching wedge, loft wedge or sand wedge should be out of your bag (see our best wedge guide here).
-Simply anywhere your in range then the wedge will give you much more opportunity to spin the ball.
+Most of the time when you are around the green, the pitching wedge, loft wedge or sand wedge should be your club of choice (see our best wedge guide here).
+Using a wedge, and making proper contact will give you more opportunity to spin the ball.

-Got any thoughts on getting more backspin your shots, with wedges or Irons?
-Then send us a message on Instagram @reachthegreen and give us a follow for lots more golf tips and reviews.
+Got any thoughts on getting more backspin on your shots, with wedges or irons?
+Send us a message on Instagram @reachthegreen and give us a follow for lots more golf tips and reviews.